-Starting as early as 1937, K&M disposed of an estimated 195,000 cubic yards (cy) of out-ofspecification asbestos manufacturing products and other solid wastes on the Park parcel.
+Starting as early as 1937, K&M disposed of an estimated 195,000 cubic yards (cy) of out-of-specification asbestos manufacturing products and other solid wastes on the Park parcel.
 Although used as a public park from at least 1973, the Park parcel was officially closed to the public in September 1984.

-The major components of Park parcel work completed by the EPA Removal Program include:
+The major components of Park parcel work completed by the EPA Removal Program were:

-- Clearing Activities The storage structure north of the Oak Street entrance was demolished, the far northern portion of the Park area along Wissahickon Creek was cleared and grubbed, and asphalt from the tennis courts was disposed of off-Site. - Excavation Activities Excavation was undertaken to prepare for curb installation.
+- Clearing Activities The storage structure north of the Oak Street entrance was demolished, the far northern portion of the Park area along Wissahickon Creek was cleared and grubbed, and asphalt from the tennis courts was disposed of off-site. - Excavation Activities Excavation was undertaken to prepare for curb installation.
 Excavated areas were lined with geotextile fabric and pinned in place.
-ACM waste was relocated within the Park parcel. - Cover Installation Backfill was installed in the slope and curb areas.
+Asbestos-containing material (ACM) waste was relocated within the Park parcel. - Cover Installation Backfill was installed in the slope and curb areas.
 Geotextile fabric and clean fill were placed in areas at the north end of the Site.
-Cover elements followed the same design as the Asbestos Pile, i.e., with geotextile fabric, a minimum of two feet of clean material, and approximately six inches of topsoil to support a vegetative cover.
+Cover elements included a geotextile fabric, a minimum of two feet of clean material, and hydroseeded.